Second Seminole War: Captures and false flags

-Jesup did keep pressure on the Seminoles by sending small units into the field.
+Jesup kept pressure on the Seminoles by sending small units into the field.
 Many of the blacks with the Seminoles began turning themselves in.
 After a couple of swings in policy on dealing with fugitive slaves, Jesup ended up sending most of them west to join the Seminoles that were already in Indian territory.
 On September 10, 1837, the Army and militias captured a band of Mikasukis including King Phillip, one of the most important chiefs in Florida.
 The next night the same command captured a band of Yuchis, including their leader, Uchee Billy.

 General Jesup had King Phillip send a message to his son Coacoochee (Wild Cat) to arrange a meeting with Jesup.
 When Coacoochee arrived under a flag of truce, Jesup arrested him.
 In October Osceola and Coa Hadjo, another chief, requested a parley with Jesup.
 A meeting was arranged south of St. Augustine.
 When Osceola and Coa Hadjo arrived for the meeting, also under a white flag, they were arrested.
 Osceola was dead within three months of his capture, in prison at Fort Moultrie in Charleston, South Carolina.
 Not all of the Seminoles captured by the Army stayed captured.
 While Osceola was still held at Fort Marion (Castillo de San Marcos) in St. Augustine, twenty Seminoles held in the same cell with him and King Phillip escaped through a narrow window.
 The escapees included Coacoochee and John Horse, a Black Seminole leader.
 "Undoubtedly the general violated the rules of civilized warfare...[and] he was still writing justifications of it twenty-one years later" for an act that "hardly seems worthwhile to try to grace the capture with any other label than treachery."

 A delegation of Cherokee was sent to Florida to try to talk the Seminoles into moving west.
 When Micanopy and others came in to meet the Cherokees, General Jesup had the Seminoles held.
 John Ross, the head of the Cherokee delegation, protested, but to no avail.
 Jesup replied that he had told the Cherokees that no Seminole who came in would be allowed to return home.